alan-turing-institute/climate-informatics-2024-ae/process.md

 ## Feedback to the authors

-This process has been designed to be collaborative and itterative.
+This process has been designed to be collaborative and iterative.
 Authors will be encouraged to push improvements to the artefact whenever possible.
-For example, if essential documentation is missing, then rather than sibmitting a negative evaluation or providing only the reviewers with the required information, the authors should provide that information via a versioned updated to the artefact.
+For example, if essential documentation is missing, then rather than submitting a negative evaluation or providing only the reviewers with the required information, the authors should provide that information via a versioned updated to the artefact.

 # Author submission guidelines

 ## What authors should provide in their artefact submission

-Artifact submissions require three parts, as desribed below. ==Authors will be invited to attend reviewer training, to receive full guidance on the expectations and processes for submission described below.==
+Artifact submissions require three parts, as described below. ==Authors will be invited to attend reviewer training, to receive full guidance on the expectations and processes for submission described below.==

 1. An overview of the artifact.